EUCLID-code/EUCLID-code.github.io/README.md

 <sub>Animation 1: Comparison between the true and discovered yield surface evolution along a given deformation path.</sub>

+## Generalized Standard Materials
+In Ref.
+9., the EUCLID framework is extended to generalized standard materials.
+In this way, no a priori choice of a material class (such as hyperelasticity or elasto-plasticity) has to be made and EUCLID can automatically discover the true hidden material model from a large catalog of constitutive classes, including elasticity, viscoelasticity, elastoplasticity, viscoplasticity, isotropic and kinematic hardening.

 # References

 1. Moritz Flaschel<span>&#42;</span>, Siddhant Kumar<span>&#42;</span> and Laura De Lorenzis (<span>&#42;</span>contributed equally)